jundalisay/ppblist/themes/blist/README.md

+Translate to Spanish, French, German, Hindi, Japanese What is your role?
+Pantrypoints is for everyone.
+I'm a micro-small business owner.
+I need online presence as a website, web app, mobile app, or social media.
+I'm Unemployed.
+I need to get a job.
+But I don't have the required skills.
+I'm a teacher.
+I need to record the attendance and performance of my students.
+I'm health-conscious.
+Healthcare is expensive so I need to eat right.
+I'm an investor.
+I want my investments to have a lot of impact on the economy.
+I'm a banker.
+I want a solution to banking crises.
+I am so stressed.
+I'm a farmer.
+I need a solution to global warming!
+I work in the Government.
+We need to earn more revenue for public services

 Quel est votre rôle ?
 PantryPoints est destiné à tout le monde.
 Je suis propriétaire d'une micro-petite entreprise.
 J'ai besoin d'une présence en ligne sous la forme d'un site web, d'une application web, d'une application mobile ou sur les réseaux sociaux.